 She has developed various communications at conferences and courses, as well as publications in books and scientific journals.
-She is the author of La construcción con tierra en arqueología: teoría, método, técnicas y aplicación (2017, UA Publications) and co-author of On cob balls, adobe and daubed straw plaits: A glossary on traditional earth building techniques (walls) in four languages (2019, Landesamt für Denkmalpflege und Archäologie Sachsen-Anhalt), developed in collaboration with researchers from different countries.
+Among others, she is the author of the books La construcción con tierra en arqueología: teoría, método, técnicas y aplicación (2017, UA Publications) and co-author of On cob balls, adobe and daubed straw plaits: A glossary on traditional earth building techniques (walls) in four languages (2019, Landesamt für Denkmalpflege und Archäologie Sachsen-Anhalt), developed in collaboration with researchers from different countries.

-She has carried out research stays at the Department of Archaeology at the University of Reading (2016) and the University of Southampton (2017, 2018), in the United Kingdom, as well as at the Saxony-Anhalt Office for Heritage Conservation and Archaeology from Halle, Germany (2017).
-She has been a junior collaborating researcher at INAPH and teaches at the Master’s Degree in Historia del Mundo Mediterráneo y sus regiones: De la Prehistoria a la Edad Media (UA), being accredited for the category of Profesor contratado doctor (2020) of ANECA.
+She has carried out research stays at the Department of Archaeology at the University of Reading (2016) and the University of Southampton (2017, 2018), in the United Kingdom, as well as at the Saxony-Anhalt Office for Heritage Conservation and Archaeology from Halle, Germany (2017) and at the German Archaeological Institute in Berlin (2022).
+She has also been Visiting Scholar at the University of Cambridge (2021), as well as at Centro de Arqueologia da Universidade de Lisboa – UNIARQ and at Dipartimento dei Beni Culturali della Università degli Studi di Padova (2023).

+She teaches at the Master’s Degree in Historia del Mundo Mediterráneo y sus regiones: De la Prehistoria a la Edad Media and the Máster Universitario en Arqueología Profesional y Gestión Integral del Patrimonio (UA), being accredited for the category of Profesor contratado doctor (2020) of ANECA.

-She is currently a postdoctoral researcher at ICAC with a Juan de la Cierva- formación contract from the Ministry of Science and Innovation (2020-2022), in the research team “Protohistoric Archaeology”, collaborating in the project “Estudio transdisciplinar y experimental de estructuras de combustión en el Mediterráneo occidental durante la protohistoria (1er milenio a.C.)”
+She has been postdoctoral researcher at ICAC with a Juan de la Cierva- formación contract from the Ministry of Science and Innovation (2020-2022), in the research team “Protohistoric Archaeology”, collaborating in the project “Estudio transdisciplinar y experimental de estructuras de combustión en el Mediterráneo occidental durante la protohistoria (1er milenio a.C.)”
 (PID2019-104661GB-I00 / AEI), led by Dr. Maria Carme Belarte.